List of chairpersons of district health boards

 This is a list of chairpersons of district health boards (DHBs) in New Zealand.
 District health boards were organisations established by the New Zealand Public Health and Disability Act 2000, responsible for ensuring the provision of health and disability services to populations within a defined geographical area.
 They existed from 1 January 2001, when the Act came into force, to 30 June 2022.
 Initially there were 21 DHBs and that reduced to 20 in 2010.
 Boards were partially appointed by the Minister of Health, and partially elected as part of the country's triennial local elections.
-The Minister of Health appoints the chairperson and deputy chair, and they were commonly chosen from the people appointed to the board but sometimes, these roles went to elected members.
-A total of 82 people served as DHB chairpersons; this number does not include commissioners or acting chairs.
+The Minister of Health appointed the chairperson and deputy chair, and they were commonly chosen from the people appointed to the board but sometimes, these roles went to elected members.
+A total of 83 people served as DHB chairpersons; this number does not include commissioners or acting chairs.

 Composition of district health boards

 DHBs were partially elected and partially appointed.
-There were up to eleven members on a board.
+There were up to eleven members on the board.
 Seven of these members were elected as part of the New Zealand local elections.
-Up to four members were appointed by the Minister of Health and these appointments generally included the chair and deputy chair, but sometimes these positions were given to elected members.
-Appointments happened after the local elections and they gave the minister an opportunity to fill skill gaps on the board, e.g. appoint individuals with expertise in finance or with experience in the governance of large organisations.
+Up to four members were appointed by the Minister of Health and these appointments generally included the chair and deputy chair.
+Still, sometimes these positions were given to elected members.
+Appointments happened after the local elections.
+They gave the minister an opportunity to fill skill gaps on the board, e.g. appoint individuals with expertise in finance or with experience in the governance of large organisations.
 People could apply to the ministry to be appointed.